Yellow5A5/ActSwitchAnimTool/README.md

         .build();
 ```

-### ● CustomCallback
+### ● Other

+#### ◦ CustomCallback

-You can set the custom callback like this(I set it at the method of KeyUp(event=keyback) in second Activity).
-The Animation will appear when I click back.
+You can set the custom callback like this, but it is in conflict with *startActivity*.
+You can change it inside if you want.(I set it at the method of KeyUp(event=keyback) in second Activity.
+The Animation will appear when I click back.).

 ```java
 new ActSwitchAnimTool(this)